pantheon-systems/documentation/source/content/guides/wordpress-composer/01-introduction.md

 permalink: docs/guides/wordpress-composer
 ---

-[Composer](https://getcomposer.org/) is a widely-used PHP dependency and package manager that provides a simplified method to manage the external (non-core) code used by a WordPress site.
+[Composer](https://getcomposer.org/) is a widely-used PHP dependency and package manager that provides a simplified method to manage packages (plugins, themes and -- with the [WordPress (Composer Managed) upstream](/wordpress-composer-managed), WordPress core itself) used by a WordPress site.

 At the most basic level, Composer requires: